Kenai Peninsula College - Kenai River Campus

 - Timely Warnings

 Timely warnings are issued to the Kenai Peninsula College - Kenai River campus when a Clery crime that occurs within our Clery geography is reported to a campus security authority and is considered to represent a serious or continuing threat to students and employees.
 A timely warning may also be issued for other non-Clery crimes that occur within or near campus when they have the potential to be a serious or continuing threat to students and employees.
 The College Director is responsible for coordinating the response.
 Timely warnings may be communicated through the UA Alerts Notification System which allows participants to choose to be contacted via text message, phone or email; via UAA email; broadcasts over campus telephones; the Kenai Peninsula College (KPC) Class Cancellation Line; the KPC Facebok page; posted signs; and/or the KPC website.
 Registered students and current employees are automatically enrolled in UA Alerts.
-To update your contact information in UA Alerts, to to http://uaalert.alaska.edu.
+Update your contact information at UA Alerts.
 Anyone with information warranting a timely warning should report the circumstances to the College Director by phoning 262-0315 or visiting Room 183 in the Brockel Building.
 In the evening hours, the Evening Coordinator should be notified.
-Residence Life staff may be contacted by calling 262-0256 during business hours or 262-0257 during non-business hours.
+Residence Life staff may be contacted by calling 262-0256 during business hours or 262-0256 during non-business hours.